Public Educational Events

 Once or twice per year Friends of Polk County sponsors educational events open to the public.
 Our topics range from land use regulations, water supply, conservation projects and candidate forums.
 These events are free and advertised in the local paper.
 We typically attract 20 to 30 participants at each event.

-Here are announcements of three of our recent events.
+Here are announcements of current and recent events.

 Enhancing Special Habitats